zackarno/butteR/README.md

 The stratified sampler function can be useful if you want to generate random samples from spatial point data.
-It has been most useful for me when I have shelter footparint data that I want to sample.
+It has been most useful for me when I have shelter footprint data that I want to sample.
 For now, the function only reads in point data.
 Therefore, if the footprint data you have is polygons it should first be converted to points (centroids).